RobsonKing/this-page-has-issues/readme.md

 - tests
 - record what url = what repo (staging, dev, etc)
 -
   * issue assigned to
 - copy URL and create bug
 - group by bug, issues, etc
 - alias routes
 - fall back to wild card search
--
-    * how to store css in preact
 - search by page title
 - search by location on page (right click)
   - show tree of nodes? let the use select
-- typescript?
+- typescript!
+  - this is not a webpage.. remove some stuff
 - axios? what does this do for me?
 - respect browser dark mode
 -
   * spinner while loading
 - switch to react?

+# Getting Started

+## Install

+`yarn`

+## Develop

+js that is not minified and easier to debug

+start watching the source and rebuilding.

+`yarn dev:watch`

+one time dev build

+`yarn dev`

+## Production

+`yarn build`